Montimage/mmt-security/readme.md

 # Auto testing

 After modified code, you should run `make check` to validate the modifications.
-This command will do the following things:
+This command will do the followings:

 - run `mmt_sec_standalone` to check all properties in `check/properties.xml`
 against the pcap files in `check/pcap/`